getsentry/sentry-netlify-build-plugin/README.md

 | `releasePrefix`      | Set this to prefix the release name with the value.                                               | -                                                                                                            |
 | `deployPreviews`     | Set this to false if you want to skip running the build plugin on deploy previews.                | `true`                                                                                                       |

+#### Delete Source Maps

+If you choose to enable `deleteSourceMaps` the sourcemap files will be deleted but a reference to the sourcemap will remain in the obfuscated source code that is deployed.
+This may produce a warning in the developer console indicating that the `.map` files do not exist.